drazendee/mimmitkoodaa/mimmitkoodaa-intro/part2_helloJavaScript.md

 ## Creating the Search-page
 So let's get working on creating our page.
 First, we will create a new HTML page with a search field and a button.

+1. Create a new folder on your desktop called Mimmit Koodaa
-1. Open up your editor (VS Code) and create a new file.
+1. Open up your editor (VS Code) and click to Open Folder.
+Find the empty Mimmit Koodaa folder on your desktop and open it.
+1. Create a new index.html file in VS Code (File -> New File)
-2. Write the base for your html page (sample below)
+1. Write the base for your html page (sample below)
-3. Save the page as index.html on your computer in a new folder on your desktop called "HelsinkiEvents"
+1. Save the page as index.html on your computer in a new folder on your desktop called "HelsinkiEvents"
-4. Open the file with your browser
+1. Open the file with your browser

 ```html
 <!doctype html>